abhi7585/Fintrac-data-analysis/README.md

 *   **Fiscal Year Trend:** The total number of reports generally exhibits an increasing trend across fiscal years.
 *   **Activity Sector Contribution:** The 'Banks' sector contributes a significantly higher number of reports compared to other activity sectors.

+📊 **Here’s what the data reveals:**

+🔼 1.35+ billion reports were filed between 2011 and 2023, marking a ~70% increase in total reporting volume.
+The biggest jumps occurred in 2011–2012 (+45.9%) and 2022–2023 (+20.4%) — both tied to major regulatory and operational shifts.

+💳 **By Report Type:**

+EFT (Electronic Funds Transfers): ~805M reports (≈59%) — dominant and steadily rising.

+LCTR (Large Cash Transactions): ~396M reports (≈29%) — declining after 2020 due to reduced cash activity.

+STR (Suspicious Transactions): ~151M reports (≈11%) — doubled since 2017, highlighting enhanced AML vigilance.

+CDR (Casino Disbursements): ~2M reports — rebounded after pandemic slowdowns.

+🏦 **By Sector:**

+Banks dominate with over 800M EFT and 396M LCTR filings — driving nearly 90% of total reports.

+Money Services Businesses (MSBs) show strong STR concentration (~3M), marking a key AML focus area.

+Credit Unions remain consistent contributors (~38M total).

+Casinos, Real Estate, and Precious Metals sectors report smaller volumes but carry higher inherent risk.

+🌎 **Geographically:**

+Ontario leads (~40% of all reports), followed by Quebec (~17%) and British Columbia (~15%).

+Activity is heavily concentrated in Toronto, Montreal, and Vancouver — Canada’s major financial hubs.

+📅 **Fiscal Trend:**

+Total annual reports rose from ~68M in FY2011–12 to ~180M in FY2022–23.

+EFTs and STRs are driving this upward curve, underscoring a clear shift toward digital vigilance and risk-based reporting.

+In short:

+Canada’s AML reporting landscape is maturing rapidly — from cash-heavy monitoring to sophisticated, technology-driven oversight.

+The continued rise in STRs and EFTs highlights growing vigilance and stronger compliance systems across the industry.

 This analysis provides insights into the reporting patterns captured by FINTRAC data, highlighting trends over time, key geographical areas, and the distribution of different report types.